bpodchezertsev/MOD/FlyingTractorPresentation.md

 But we still don't have a tractor drone.
 That's because a tractor is not just a single machine, but...

-# The capabilities of a tractor are determined by its attachments and implements.
+# The capabilities of a tractor are determined by its attachments and implements

 ![TractorImplements]